 How Getting A Home Battery Affects Your Federal Solar Incentive Tax Credit

 One of the biggest incentives in the solar industry is the residential renewable energy investment tax credit (ITC).
-This tax credit allows a taxpayer to claim a 30% rebate on their qualified expenditures for a residential or commercial solar-electric system.
+This tax credit allows a taxpayer to claim a 26% rebate on their qualified expenditures for a residential or commercial solar-electric system.
 There are some rules as to what systems and who may qualify for this credit, but for most homeowners that are going solar should have no problem.
+Click here to learn more about the effects of the ITC step down on solar installation.

 Here are some of the specifics: